newatoms/guides/how-to-run-a-local-server-with-firebase-serve/readme.md

 When creating websites you need to see what your new implementation looks like before displaying it online.
 No good having your visitors see all your trial and errors, is it ;)

 One way to avoid this is by 'running a server' locally.
-You can change whatever you like and you'll be the only person who'll see it––except for maybe your colleague who's amazed by your inclusion of a purple horse on your website!
+You can change whatever you like and you'll be the only person who'll see it––except for maybe your colleague who'll be amazed by your inclusion of a purple horse on your website!

 ## If you've run a local server before